 In the past, a blog was basically your online journal where you were the writer, reader, appreciator and critic.
 However, times have changed and a blog has transformed from your personal well-kept secretive online property into a commercial concern.
 And this commercial “concern” of yours isn’t secretive any more!

 Putting it straight; your blog today is your content “selling” field where you have equal chances to making as much money as Rupert Murdoch or Arianna Huffington does!
 It all depends on the amount of effort and “smart” work you put in.
 Moving beyond this point requires you to have ample knowledge of blog writing and deployment.
-In case setting up a blog and writing it sounds alien, then check out our comprehensive guides on Starting a Blog, Deploying a Blog and writing a blog post.
+In case setting up a blog and writing it sounds alien, then check out our comprehensive guides on , and .
 I certainly believe that you have got your self acquainted to the sheer concept of blogging by going through the aforementioned articles.
 Now let’s come to the real challenge at hand; How to Blog for money?

 I don’t really want to go into explaining the theory of making money via blog and confuse you guys with terms like “CPC”, “PPC”, “Online Monetization” etc. For me, making money through blogging is something that delivers a handsome ( or may be not very handsome in the beginning) amount of money in my bank or through check.
 The ability to spend what I earn through blogging is “real making money online” and everything else is either a scam or pure jitter.
 So let’s cut the rant short and see how you can blog for money without bowing down your heard earned green to self-proclaimed blogging gurus etc.